Tyson Foods reaches more settlements in chicken price-fixing litigation

-(Reuters) - Tyson Foods Inc agreed to settle price-fixing litigation with two more groups of plaintiffs accusing it of illegally conspiring to inflate prices in the $65 billion chicken industry.
+(Reuters) - Tyson Foods Inc said on Wednesday it would pay $221.5 million to settle a price-fixing litigation with two more groups of plaintiffs accusing it of illegally conspiring to inflate prices in the $65 billion chicken industry.

+The amount will be reflected in its first-quarter statements, the company said in a regulatory filing. (bit.ly/3irbA5a)

-The settlements with so-called “end-user” consumers and with more than 30 commercial purchasers were disclosed in filings on Tuesday in federal court in Chicago.
+The settlements with so-called “end-user” consumers and with more than 30 commercial purchasers were disclosed in filings on Tuesday in the federal court of Chicago.

 Eight days ago, Tyson agreed to settle related antitrust claims by purchasers who bought chickens directly from the Springdale, Arkansas-based company.